LunaY0Yuki/cs124/docs/design.md

 instead of picking any size we want, we indicate a specific size in the class name of the icons.
 For example, "material-icons-outlined md-38" indicates that we want the 38px version of the icon stored on Google's server.

+In Lab 2, we first have trouble deciding what is the best way to implement creating a new item.
+We want our app to handle when a user wants to cancel creating a new item (by clicking outside of the input field) nicely.
+We thought about 2 ways: (1) create a "fake input" field that does not add the new item to the data until the user has clicked out of the input and confirmed the add.
+(2) create an empty new item in the data after the add button is pressed.
+Then, we need to support implicitly deleting an item if its item name is an empty string.
+After discussing our approaches with Prof. Rhodes, we decided to use approach 2 because that integrates more nicely with how the rest of the components are rendered.

 # Parts of the Design We're Most Proud Of
 We are most proud of the drop-up menu selector and the pop-up modal for the filter and the delete button.
 We think that the drop-up menu selector is a non-intrusive way to present all the available options that the users have for either